-The information in this document is subject to change without notice and does not represent a commitment on the part of East West Sounds, Inc. The software and sounds described in this document are subject to License Agreements and may not be copied to other media , except for the purpose of copying the data to the personal computer system hard drive of the licensed user.
+The information in this document is subject to change without notice and does not represent a commitment on the part of East West Sounds, Inc. Use of the product and sounds described in this document is subject to the Software License Agreement included in this package, and may not be copied to other media, except for the purpose of copying the data to the personal computer system hard drive of the licensed user.
 No part of this publication may be copied, reproduced or otherwise transmitted or recorded, for any purpose, without prior written permission by East West Sounds, Inc. All product and company names are TM or ® trademarks of their respective owners.